boazsegev/iodine/README.md

 iodine -t 16 -w 4
 ```

 By using negative values, Iodine can calculate a good enough concurrency model for different applications.
-Here are some examples:
+Here are some machine dependent examples:

 ```bash
 # fast applications